The Voice of the Cross — What Jesus Taught Us About the Father

 Lesson: Ultimate trust is placing ourselves completely into the Father’s care.

-Hebrews 12:24 tells us that Jesus’ blood “speaks a better word than the blood of Abel.”
+Hebrews 12:24 (ESV) says Jesus’ sprinkled blood “speaks a better word than the blood of Abel.”

-Abel’s blood cried out for justice.
-Jesus’ blood cries out for mercy.
-The voice of the Cross speaks continually:
+Abel’s blood cried out from the ground for justice (Genesis 4:10).
+Jesus’ blood cries out from the cross for mercy.
+The voice of the cross continues speaking:

 1. Prayer Is Always Possible—Even in Pain

-Jesus teaches us that prayer is not reserved for quiet gardens alone—it rises even from crosses.
-No situation is too dark for prayer.
+Jesus teaches us that prayer is not reserved for quiet gardens alone.
+It rises from crosses too.
+No valley is too dark for prayer.

-If Jesus forgave from the Cross, how can we withhold forgiveness in lesser wounds?
-The Cross teaches us that mercy is stronger than revenge.
+If Jesus forgave at Calvary, how can we withhold forgiveness in lesser wounds?
+Mercy is stronger than revenge, and the cross is our pattern.

 3. God’s Love Is Relentless and Personal

-Jesus cared for a thief, His mother, and the mocking crowd.
-No one is overlooked by the Father’s love.
+Jesus cared for a thief, His mother, and His enemies.
+No one is invisible to the Father.
+The cross proves that grace reaches farther than we expect.

-4. We Can Fully Trust the Father with Our Lives
+4. We Can Trust the Father with Our Lives

-- Where am I holding back forgiveness that God is calling me to give?
+• Where am I withholding forgiveness that the Lord is calling me to give?

-- Am I willing to say, “Father, into Your hands I commit my spirit”—with my future, my fears, and my life?
+• Am I willing to say, “Father, into your hands I commit my spirit”—with my fears, my future, and my life?

 Still Speaking — Hebrews 1:1–2; John 10:27

 Is God still speaking today?
-In our final post, we’ll see how the voice of Jesus continues—through His Word, His Spirit, and the hearts of His people.
+In our next post, we’ll see how the voice of Jesus continues through His Word, His Spirit, and the shepherding care of God for His people.